County Offices of Education Explained

 The following public notices are posted for informational purposes for Orange County community members.

-OCDE announces the 2023 Orange County Classified Employees of the Year
+Get to know the 2025 Orange County Classified School Employees of the Year

-OCDE announces the 2023 Orange County Classified Employees of the Year
+Get to know the 2025 Orange County Classified School Employees of the Year